Bad hair day

 "I'm fine but you're obviously having a bad hair day.".

-The phrase was already known by that date but not very widely used.
-In July 1988 the Press Democrat, a Santa Rosa, California newspaper printed:
+The phrase was already well known by that date but not very widely used.
+In February 1970: the Michigan newspaper the Lansing State Journal printed:

 Whether that's where the term was coined isn't certain, although it is a strong contender.
 There are many hearsay reports that it is much earlier, but no hard evidence has emerged to support them.